fduriez/AppliCloudVideoClub/README.md

 If you want to see the SQL Database we used, go to [Sakila](https://relational.fit.cvut.cz/dataset/Sakila)

+If you want to know more about our process to realize this project, take a look at the file `Dossier_Projet_NOSQL.pdf` at the root of this repository

 To use this App please follow the instructions below :

 ---